MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

 Customer Service Insights offerings can help you better understand your organization's performance and needs across multiple applications and areas.
 To get a deeper look at how Customer Service Insights is working to provide you with a full spectrum service solution, see [Customer Service Insights across your organization](ci-insights-across-org.md).

-You can access Customer Service Insights dashboards through either the [standalone app](https://csi.ai.dynamics.com) or Dynamics 365 Customer Service Hub.
-See [Configure Customer Service Insights reports](/dynamics365/customer-service/configure-customer-service-analytics-insights-csh#configure-customer-service-insights-reports) to see how to set up the dashboards and reports in Customer Service Hub.
+You can access Customer Service Insights dashboards through either the [standalone app](https://csi.ai.dynamics.com) or Dynamics 365 Customer Service.
+See [Configure Customer Service Insights reports](https://docs.microsoft.com/dynamics365/customer-service/configure-customer-service-analytics-insights-csh) to see how to set up the dashboards and reports in Dynamics 365 Customer Service.

 ![Example of KPI summary dashboard](media/summary-dashboard-analytics.png)